humanlab/WhiSPA/README.md

 ## Inference

-We have pushed our pretrained model to HuggingFace at the link [Jarhatz/whispa_394_v1](https://huggingface.co/Jarhatz/whispa_394_v1).
+We have pushed our pretrained model to HuggingFace with the `model_id` [Jarhatz/whispa_394_v1](https://huggingface.co/Jarhatz/whispa_394_v1).
 You can run inference on a directory of audio files or a singular audio file using our audio encoder script.

 ```bash
 python inference/encode_audio.py \